 2. Story Kickoff held when Story is ready for development within the Sprint

 3. BA visually explains the Story & each scenario (generally in front of a whiteboard – example below)

 4. BA incorporates changes & feedback during development

-You can also read through a more detailed explanation of a Story Kickoff in one of my previous blogs.
+You can also read through a more detailed explanation of a Story Kickoff4 in one of my previous blogs.